maartene/DCJam2025/docs/NOTES.md

 - ✅ Refactor for object calestenics
 - ✅ AoE heal
 - ✅ Fix ❌ only when there is first a straight LoS, can we hit with an AoE

+## 🍅 Pomodoro 43
+- ✅ Use new abilities in game